-- Implement a shuttle service between Auburn and Cool, funded in combination between; - Local/State/Federal Transit Funding sources - Public/Private partnerships (e.g., rafting services that currently provide transportation that could utilize the shuttle) - Install shuttle stops at: - Auburn and Cool Park and Ride lots - Bidirectional shuttle stops at Locations 4, 5, and 6 (Figure 2) - Eastbound shuttle stop at the Confluence (Location 8 on Figure 2) - Westbound shuttle stop at the Quarry lot (Location 9 on Figure 2)
+- Implement a shuttle service between Auburn and Cool, funded in combination between: - Local/State/Federal Transit Funding sources - Public/Private partnerships (e.g., rafting services that currently provide transportation that could utilize the shuttle). - Install shuttle stops1 at: - Auburn and Cool Park and Ride lots - Bidirectional shuttle stops at Locations 4, 5, and 6 (Figure 2) - Eastbound shuttle stop at the Confluence (Locations 7, 8 on Figure 2) allow the proposed shuttle stop just east of Calcutta Falls Trailhead on westside of SR 49 (Location 7) to be used as an emergency vehicle refuge area during incidents. - Westbound shuttle stop at the Quarry lot (Location 9 on Figure 2) - Recommend City of Auburn to consider extending their shuttle service within Placer County up Old Forest Hill Road (Loop).